-To meet this requirement, an implementation shall supply mechanisms for both intersection and set-difference of Unicode sets.
+To meet this requirement, an implementation shall supply mechanisms for union, intersection and set-difference of Unicode sets.

-Implementations may also choose to offer other set operations, such as symmetric difference: $[\p{\text{letter}} \ominus \p{\text{ascii}}]$
+Implementations may also choose to offer other set operations.
+The symmetric difference of two sets is particularly useful.
+It is defined as being the union minus the intersection intersection.
+Thus [\p{letter}~\p{ascii}] is equivalent to